-The Inn at Schoolhouse Creek is the first historic resort on the Mendocino stretch of the North Coast.
-Its opening coincided with the completion of the ‘Shoreline Highway’ in 1932, now Highway One.
+The Inn at Schoolhouse Creek is the first resort on the Mendocino stretch of the North Coast.

-The previous owners moved turn-of-the-century mill workers homes onto the property.
-These are now Rose, Heather, Fuchsia, Cypress, and Water Tower cottages.
-The Garden-edge cottages Thyme and Tansy were also built at this time, in classic 30’s motor court style.
+In 1933 the Inn at Schoolhouse Creek opens it’s doors with the completion of the “Shoreline Highway”, now Highway 1.
+Prior to opening, the owners moved turn-of-the-century mill workers homes from Camp Mendocino onto the property.
+These historic and beautifully antique units are now Rose, Heather, Fuchsia, and Cypress Cottages.
+The Garden-edge cottages Thyme and Tansy were built at this time, in classic 30’s motor court style.

 In the 1980’s, owners Peter Freary and Linda Wilson revitalized the old gardens, uncovered historical features, and incorporated the old Ledford Home into the resort.
 Additions to the Inn continued under Al & Penny Greenwood who opened three new units: Garden Cottage, Captain’s Watch and Whale Watch.
 The last addition to the property was the reopening of the Water Tower Cottage-complete with private hot tub and observation deck-by Steven and Maureen in the Fall of 2002.

 Mr. Tambourine Man: The Life and Legacy of the Byrds’ Gene Clark by John Einarson